MathThyMod/GP_emu_UQSA/README.md

 ### Sensitivity: sensitivity_multi_outputs

 This example demonstrates building an emulator for simulations with multiple outputs.
 A separate emulator is built for each output, and by looping over different emulators it is possible to build a sensitivity table showing how all the outputs depend on all the inputs.
 Note that we need multiple config files and belief files to be specified.

+### Noise fitting example: noisefit2D <a name="Noise_fitting_example"/>

+This example demonstrates using the noisefit() function to learn the functional form of the noise for a simple 2D input toy problem.
+In place of a simulation are two simple functions - one for the mean of the data and another for the amplitude of random normal noise to be added to the mean of the data.
+An optimal Latin Hypecube Design is created, the outputs are calculated from the simple functions, and the noisefit() function attempts to fit the noise.
+Afterwards, a plot is made showing the true noise function on the left and the estimate from the noisefit() function.
+This example should be run several times to get a feel for the variability of the fit to the noise.

 ## Extra functions <a name="Extra_functions"/>